jaykeraliya0/astro-blog/README.md

 - Markdown and MDX support for writing blog posts
 - Content fetching from local files or external sources
 - Custom layouts and styles using Tailwind CSS
-- Deployment to Netlify with one-click
+- Deployment to Vercel with one-click

 ## Demo